AaronSadlerUK/Umbraco.Community.UmbNav/README.md

 ### Installation

-UmbNav is available from [NuGet](https://www.nuget.org/packages/Our.Umbraco.UmbNav.Web), or as a manual download directly from GitHub.
+UmbNav is available from [NuGet](https://www.nuget.org/packages/Umbraco.Community.UmbNav, or as a manual download directly from GitHub.

-**The deprecation of using Ids between V1 and V2 is a breaking change, so if you are using Ids then you will required to rebuild your menu after upgrading**

 #### NuGet package repository
-To [install UI from NuGet](https://www.nuget.org/packages/Our.Umbraco.UmbNav.Web), run the following command in your instance of Visual Studio.
+To [install UI from NuGet](https://www.nuget.org/packages/Umbraco.Community.UmbNav), run the following command in your instance of Visual Studio.

-    PM> Install-Package Our.Umbraco.UmbNav.Web
+    PM> Install-Package Umbraco.Community.UmbNav

-To [install Core from NuGet](https://www.nuget.org/packages/Our.Umbraco.UmbNav.Core), run the following command in your instance of Visual Studio.
+To [install Core from NuGet](https://www.nuget.org/packages/Umbraco.Community.UmbNav.Core), run the following command in your instance of Visual Studio.

-    PM> Install-Package Our.Umbraco.UmbNav.Core

-To [install API from NuGet](https://www.nuget.org/packages/Our.Umbraco.UmbNav.Api), run the following command in your instance of Visual Studio.

-    PM> Install-Package Our.Umbraco.UmbNav.Api
+    PM> Install-Package Umbraco.Community.UmbNav.Core

 ## Umbraco Cloud Supported